Dr-Isam-ALJAWARNEH/ds-project-Stratified-based-Geospatial-Online-Sampling/instructions.md

 - Having generated the `H3 cover` from the polygon file, you develop a simple algorithm to resemble the filter-and-refinement join using the H3 as the encoding system.
 - Do the same for Google's S2, generate a cover for each polygon in the geojson file, the result should be a dataframe with a compact format (two columns, `neighborhood ` and `S2 value`), same as described for the H3.
     - also implement a filter-and-refine spatial join using S2 this time.
+- Do the same for geohash, generate geohash cover, then perform `filter-refine` spatial join, and compare (time-based and accuracy-based QoS requirements) with S2 and H3.
 - read more about `filter-and-refine` spatial join in the following [presentation](https://isamaljawarneh.github.io/talks/FOSS4G2021.pdf)
+    - also, a very good explanation (which you can use and cite when you write your paper) is our recent paper in [^1].

+    [^1]: Al Jawarneh, I. M., Foschini, L., & Bellavista, P. (2023).
+Efficient Integration of Heterogeneous Mobility-Pollution Big Data for Joint Analytics at Scale with QoS Guarantees.
+Future Internet, 15(8), 263. [available online](https://www.mdpi.com/1999-5903/15/8/263)
 --------------------
 1. [ ] run the example starting code and familiarize yourself with some geosaptial processing techniques, including:
     - sampling